-Abnormal: Bone conduction is better than air conduction, this suggests conductive hearing loss and is referred to as "negative test."
+Abnormal: Bone conduction is better than air conduction.
+The patient cannot hear sound conducted through the air after the fork is moved from the mastoid process.
+This suggests conductive hearing loss and is referred to as a "negative test."

-The Weber test is the complement for the Rinne test.
+The Weber test is complementary to the Rinne test.
 They are screening tests and do not replace formal audiometry.

 The tuning fork will be perceived as being louder when placed at the external auditory meatus.

 Causes due to the drum: